Factbook

 Glues and impregnating resins

 BASF, the inventor of Kaurit® and Kauramin® glues, is the number one producer and seller of glues and impregnating resins for different types of panel boards and laminated flooring.
 The portfolio encompasses liquid and powder glues specifically developed to produce a broad range of wood-based materials that meet low-emission standards.
 Powder glues are also used in other industries, for example, to produce clutch linings in vehicles.
-BASF’s impregnating resins have been designed for the treatment of various papers, including for overlay, counterbalance and decor papers for the flooring or furniture industry.
+BASF’s impregnating resins have been designed for the treatment of various papers, including overlay, counterbalance and decor papers for the flooring or furniture industry.
 Additionally, BASF produces AdBlue®, a high-purity urea solution that is used in trucks and passenger cars to reduce NOx emissions from diesel engines.

 Inorganic chemicals